Sage/streamlinejs/README.md

         });
      }

 You have to restructure your code to deal with the callbacks.
-On this example, this is not too hard, but the it can become tricky, for example if your code has complex `if/else` branching logic, loops, `try/catch/finally` constructs, etc. The callback pattern is somehow imposing a special flow on your code.
+On this example, this is not too hard, but it can become tricky, for example if your code has complex `if/else` branching logic, loops, `try/catch/finally` constructs, etc.
+The callback pattern is somehow imposing a special flow on your code.
 It is as if every asynchronous call is opening a hole into another flow (the callback flow) and you have to push your statements into this new flow.
 It feels a little bit like your statements have leaked through a hole created by the callback.

 This creates two problems:

 * Writing algorithms becomes harder because the built-in keywords of Javascript (`if`, `while`, `try/catch`) cannot control the flow as naturally as they did before.
   For example, you have to convert your loops into a recursive form, or use a helper library to write them.
 * The code that you write is harder to read because it is polluted by _callback noise_ that does not have much to do with the problem that you are trying to solve.

 The solution
 ------------

 `streamline.js` solves this problem by giving you a special callback that somehow _plugs the holes_ that the asynchronous calls would create in your flow.
 Once the holes have been plugged, you are back into the familiar synchronous coding style and you can use all the flow control statements of the Javascript language.

 The _callback plug_ has a very concise syntax: the _underscore_ character.